-This type of holiday takes away the hassles of choosing where to go for dinner, finding fun activities for the kids, lugging bags from place to place, and packing and unpacking them constantly.
-These cruises especially designed for families offer just about as many port options as any other style cruise.
+This type of holiday takes away the hassles of choosing where to go for dinner, finding fun activities for the kids, lugging bags from place to place and packing and unpacking them constantly.
+These cruises especially designed for families offer just about as many port options as any other style of cruise.

 Disney Cruise Lines – Disney has two ships that each have a full deck devoted to children.
 The Oceaneer’s Club for the little ones lets the kids dance with Snow White and play games on the private island aboard the ship.
 Kids from 8 to 12 can enjoy the science and space themed Oceaneer Lab.
 These same two ships have an area especially for the older kids with a soda bar, Internet access, TVs, MP3 players and board games.

 Cunard Line – On their Queen Mary 2 Cunard employ accredited British nannies in their nurseries.
 They even offer a Children’s Tea each afternoon.

 Royal Caribbean Cruise Lines – Their Adventure Youth Program is especially geared towards two different age groups: 3 to 12 and older kids from 13 to 17.
 They use what they call “Edu-tainment” and mix educational activities, ports of call, the daily itineraries, games, team sports and art and performance to give the kids the time of their lives.